marimplatform/marimplatform.github.io/docs/manual.md

 {: .table .table-bordered}

 ##### URLs
-You give Marim the JDBC (Java Database Connectivity) URL of the database the data source refers to through the keyword `url`.
+You give Marim the JDBC (Java Database Connectivity) URL of the database the data source refers to through the `url` keyword.
 The table below shows the JDBC driver Marim bundles for each dialect, and gives links to the sections in their documentations that discusses their URL formats.

 |Dialect     |GroupId                 |ArtifactId       |Version     |More information                                                                                                                          |